-From 1960 to 1962, Odeon (NI) completed a programme of 'modernisation, renovation and reorganisation' in its most important cinemas.64 In November 1960, it purchased the Grand Opera House and the Royal Hippodrome and confirmed that it had 'no plans or intentions to convert either ... to a bowling alley or to use either for purposes other than entertainment'.65 In April 1961, Eveleigh announced that the Royal Hippodrome was to receive 'extensive renovations and improvements' and that 'alterations in equipment and seating' were to take place in the Grand Opera House.66 Eveleigh stated that these renovations were a temporary measure and 'in no way a forerunner of any change in the basic policy of either house'.67 Odeon was anxious to preserve the Grand Opera House's character while modernizing it to 'present-day standards'.
-Its balcony's seating capacity was reduced to give 'maximum comfort' and licensed bars with a 'trim sophisticated look' were opened.68 After these renovations, Norman Campbell claimed that the steeply tiered balcony was especially popular with courting couples: 'I have this image of the Grand Opera House filled from the top downwards, and at a particular time in the evening, it would have been top heavy, because nearly everybody there was in the balcony ... [it] would have been covered with couples who were all courting'.69 From 26 June, the Royal Hippodrome underwent renovations and its seating capacity was reduced.70 In October 1961, it reopened as the Odeon and the Belfast Telegraph commented that the exterior had received a 'thorough facelift' and '[g]enerous leg-room between rows and swivelling seats, which make "popping up and down" unnecessary, and a lowered ceiling - achieved by eliminating the gallery - will be among the improvements'.71 In 1965, buoyed by the success of previous renovations, Odeon (NI) spent £100,000 modernizing the Regent.
-In June, it reopened as the Avenue with its seating capacity increased from 675 to 800.72
+From 1960 to 1962, Odeon (NI) completed a programme of 'modernisation, renovation and reorganisation' in its most important cinemas.
+In November 1960, it purchased the Grand Opera House and the Royal Hippodrome and confirmed that it had 'no plans or intentions to convert either ... to a bowling alley or to use either for purposes other than entertainment'.
+65 In April 1961, Eveleigh announced that the Royal Hippodrome was to receive 'extensive renovations and improvements' and that 'alterations in equipment and seating' were to take place in the Grand Opera House.66 Eveleigh stated that these renovations were a temporary measure and 'in no way a forerunner of any change in the basic policy of either house'.
+Odeon was anxious to preserve the Grand Opera House's character while modernizing it to 'present-day standards'.
+Its balcony's seating capacity was reduced to give 'maximum comfort' and licensed bars with a 'trim sophisticated look' were opened.68 After these renovations, Norman Campbell claimed that the steeply tiered balcony was especially popular with courting couples: 'I have this image of the Grand Opera House filled from the top downwards, and at a particular time in the evening, it would have been top heavy, because nearly everybody there was in the balcony ... [it] would have been covered with couples who were all courting'.
+69 From 26 June, the Royal Hippodrome underwent renovations and its seating

-62 Belfast Telegraph, 17 Dec.
+&lt;sup>62 Belfast Telegraph, 17 Dec.
 1958; Belfast Central Library Cinema Collection, promotional leaflet for Belfast News and Cartoon Cinema, Dec 1958.